Southwest Airlines Hiring Spree: 300 Pilots Needed This Year

 Technical Evaluation

-The technical portion evaluates a candidate’s understanding of aviation principles and regulations.
-Questions cover aircraft systems, aviation weather, and situational awareness.
-Pilots may also undergo a flight simulator assessment to demonstrate their flying skills.
+The technical portion evaluates understanding of aviation principles and regulations — aircraft systems, aviation weather, situational awareness.
+Pilots undergo flight simulator assessments that test how they handle abnormal situations under pressure.
+It’s not just about reciting procedures; it’s about demonstrating judgment.

 Behavioral Interview